-When the draft is received, staff will review it.
-KBOR staff may recommend modifications to the plan.
+When the draft is received, Board staff will review it, and may recommend modifications to the plan.
 The institution will be consulted regarding modifications, if needed.
-The institution will submit a final Voluntary Compliance Plan for approval within 90 calendar days of receipt of the Final Letter of Findings.
-Following approval by KBOR staff, a letter of acceptance will be issued.
+The institution will submit a final Voluntary Compliance Plan, signed by the institution President, within 15 calendar days of receipt of the Final Letter of Findings.
+Following approval by Board staff, a response will be issued via email.